sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 Kanban is a way to show work and if it is well done For example you can set a limit of things that can be in progress (WIP) inside the Kanban

-Value stream is a flow of activities and work units that introduce value for the cutomer Work unit is a specific measurable amount of work that can be cistomized and treated as a whole
+Value stream is a flow of activities and work units that introduce value for the customer Work unit is a specific measurable amount of work that can be customized and treated as a whole

 WIP: Work in progress
 work in progress should be short, and you should control cycle time (time to do WIP)

-work queue is the back log for example lead time is how much work is in progress divided by average completion rate
+work queue is the backlog for example lead time is how much work is in progress divided by average completion rate

 ### XP Xtrem programming

-XP Xtrem programming invented by .Kent.Beck mid 1990's is a Lightweight, Efficient, Low-Risk, Flexible, "predictable", Scientific and Fun displine of software development.
-It leverage pair programming, pair negotiation.
+XP Xtrem programming invented by .Kent.Beck mid 1990's is a Lightweight, Efficient, Low-Risk, Flexible, "predictable", Scientific and Fun discipline of software development.
+It leverages pair programming, pair negotiation.

 With self organizing, team are empowered and motivated by trust to their own decisions and commitment.
-It's consensus driven with constant constructive desagreement driving the team development and success.
+It's consensus driven with constant constructive disagreement driving the team development and success.

 >Give faster results, right results, astonishing results